Resolving Availability and Run-time Integrity Conflicts in Real-Time Embedded Systems: Related Work

-Several related works address availability guarantees under full software compromise in MCUs~\cite{garota,acfa,traces,aion}.
-Among them is AION~\cite{aion}, which builds upon Sancus TEE~\cite{Sancus17} to provide strong availability guarantees to a trusted scheduler in the presence of compromised software.
+AION~\cite{aion} is an ARoT builds upon Sancus TEE~\cite{Sancus17} to provide strong availability guarantees to a trusted scheduler in the presence of compromised software.
 Like AION, we also built our prototype using openMSP430 as an MCU and RIOT as an RTOS.
 AION ensures the availability of a trusted Sancus-aware scheduler by incorporating hardware-based atomicity monitor and exception engine modules.
 While both AION and \acron invoke the RTOS scheduler upon a violation signal, they pursue complementary objectives.
 AION aims to preserve the availability of a TEE-protected trusted scheduler to fairly allocate execution time to tasks, whereas \acron focuses on preventing tasks that violate run-time integrity policies from executing until they are updated, thereby preserving availability to other non-violating tasks on the same platform.
 This is provided even if other software, including the scheduler, attempts to re-enter it.
-Given the orthogonal goals and commonality between MCU and RTOS platform for prototyping, \acron and AION combined could provide a strong security service: AION's trusted scheduler availability with \acron's enforcement against re-entering of violating tasks could return an architecture that ensures fair/timely scheduling and post-violation containment.
+Given the orthogonal goals, \acron and AION combined could provide a strong security service: AION's trusted scheduler with \acron's enforcement against re-entering of violating tasks could return both fair scheduling and post-violation containment.

-Active roots of trust (ARoTs)~\cite{acfa,traces,garota} ensure a contiguous region of memory (housing a trusted interrupt service routine) is guaranteed to execute upon its corresponding signal or upon MCU reset.
-Unlike ARoTs, which monitor a statically defined PMEM region, \acron dynamically controls which tasks are granted availability.
+SDRaD~\cite{sdrad} leverages Intel PKU to compartmentalize applications and to trigger rollback of execution state upon a violation.
+SDRaD is tailored towards restoring prior execution context with custom handlers to avoid replay of the attack and targets rich application software on COTS processors, whereas PAIR targets resource-constrained MCUs operating under hard real-time constraints, enforcing post-violation task containment entirely in hardware, and explicit integration with RTOS scheduling semantics.